JacquesBonet/react-admin-lite/README.md

 There is very little things to do to have an admin like web application permitting to read, create, delete, update objects store in a database

-## steps to do
+## steps to do for managing a REST resource

 * define a path representing the resource endpoint
-* define a schema describing the object fields
+* define a schema describing the fields of the resource
-* export a connector permitting to read the data, display it and manage it
+* export a connector permitting to inject the data, display it and create, update, delete, search

+Take one example:
-For the Users object, we have to write
+For the Users object, we have just to write

 ```jsx
 export const path = 'users'